Governments reject latest EU budget compromise

 Cyprus, which holds the bloc's rotating six-month presidency, said the cuts outlined so far were just a start and deeper reductions would be needed to reach a final deal.

-"Further reductions will require even bigger trade-offs and the need to prioritise between policies and programmes," it said.
+"Further reductions will require even bigger trade-offs and the need to prioritize between policies and programmes," it said.

 As part of its proposal, Cyprus trimmed a further 58 billion euros of spending in areas such as nuclear fusion research and crisis response that the Commission had kept off the main budget, moving some of it back onto the EU's books.